razetime/ngn-k-tutorial/pt2.md

-# Part 2: Defining Variables
+# Part 2: Functions and Defining Variables

 To define a variable, you type its name followed by a colon: